 Alison is an AHPRA registered Psychologist, with over five years of tertiary training in psychology.
 Alison practices a compassionate, inquisitive and non-judgemental attitude in her approach to therapy, tailoring interventions to the individual’s needs with a commitment to evidence-based practices, such as Motivational Interviewing and Positive Psychology, CBT, ACT and psychodynamic approaches.

 Alison received her Master’s degree in Professional Psychology from Monash University.
 She has also obtained her Master’s degree in Psychoanalytic Developmental Psychology at the University College London in the United Kingdom and Bachelor in Psychology and Philosophy from the University of Hong Kong.

 With extensive experience working in Hong Kong, Cambodia, London and Melbourne, Alison is familiar with supporting clients from diverse backgrounds and from all walks of life, and strive to transform challenges into resilience and open-mindedness.
 In addition to English, Alison is also fluent in Cantonese.

-Alison works with all age groups and is also skilled in cognitive assessments and vocational support delivery.
-Her professional interests and expertise include anxiety management, trauma, chronic pain and have conducted research in various areas such as ante-/post-partum depression as well as developing confidence in educators when working with students with mental health issues.
+Alison works with all age groups and is also skilled in vocational support delivery.
+Her professional interests and expertise include anxiety management and assertiveness training, and have conducted research in various areas such as ante-/post-partum depression.
 Alison values a collaborative approach working with families, carers and multidisciplinary teams to support the person in need to achieve a more vibrant, supported sense of self in adjusting to life transitions.